Search form

 The festive period can be a special time of year, but for some it can be daunting and unpredictable.
 Changes in daily structure and routine combined with perhaps new toys or gifts, seasonal foods, decorations and louder music.
 Or perhaps more social events with unfamiliar groups of people can make for a particularly overwhelming and stressful time for autistic people and their families.

-We have put together a list of useful tips that we hope may prove helpful in making this festive period less stressful whilst recognising Christmas can look very different for everyone.
+We have put together a list of useful tips that we hope may prove helpful in supporting everyone to have an enjoyable festive period whilst recognising Christmas can look very different for everyone.

 Self-care and where to seek help if required